 Congrats, you’ve just created your first ad!
 Each product group only needs one ad, and this one ad will show all of the products within the product group.

-Getting your Google shopping ads up and running can make a huge change in how your brand and your products are viewed on Google.
+Getting your shopping ads up and running can make a huge change in how your brand and your products are viewed on Google.
 Within one week of adjusting the Google shopping ads, our client had received over 2k impressions!
-If you continue to have issues with your Google shopping ads, we’d be more than happy to help you get your business where you want to be.
+If you continue to have issues with your Google shopping ads please give us a shout, we’d be more than happy to help you get your digital marketing campaigns running perfectly.